ajaegle/k8s-cli-toolset/README.md

 ### kube-ps1

 [kube-ps1](https://github.com/jonmosco/kube-ps1) is a script that lets you add the current Kubernetes context and namespace configured on kubectl to your bash/zsh prompt strings (i.e. the `$PS1`).
 It has been leveraged in this image to provide a customised prompt that provides information about the Kubernetes cluster that `kubectl` is currently targeting.

+### envsubst

+[envsubst](https://github.com/a8m/envsubst) is a small golang implementation that allows minimal templating using environment variables to for example generate Kubernetes manifests with fixed versions instead of relying on some tags that are overwritten over time.
+Use with `envsubst < templates/deployment.yml.tmpl > .generated/deployment.yml` which comes in handy in CI environments that publish the current build tags as environment vars.

 ## Docker image